awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/enhanced-data-sharing-program.md

  **I prefer to compensate my field based on disbursed revenue, not billed revenue\.
 How can I map the Sales Compensation Report to my disbursed revenue?**

- AWSMP issues a Disbursement Report each month for every seller with paid product listings; this report covers all disbursed revenue for the month and is available through both [AWS Marketplace Management Portal \(AMMP\)](https://aws.amazon.com/marketplace/management/reports/) and via the [AWS Marketplace Commerce Analytics Service \(CAS\) API](https://aws.amazon.com/marketplace/management/cas/enroll)\.
+ AWSMP issues a Disbursement Report each month for every seller with paid products; this report covers all disbursed revenue for the month and is available through both [AWS Marketplace Management Portal \(AMMP\)](https://aws.amazon.com/marketplace/management/reports/) and via the [AWS Marketplace Commerce Analytics Service \(CAS\) API](https://aws.amazon.com/marketplace/management/cas/enroll)\.
 By participating in EDS, you will also receive additional customer data columns \(email domain, location, and AWS account ID\) directly in your monthly Disbursement Report\.

  **I prefer to compensate my field based on daily usage data\.
 How can I do this?**